To be eligible for funding, applicants must be nonprofit organizations and recognized by the IRS as tax-exempt under Sections 501(c)3.

 - Organizations that do not have a Federal Tax ID Number

 Apply for Funding

-Effective January 2021, the Foundation will no longer accept paper applications and will be moving to an online application process.
-We are establishing this process via our website to ensure that we are collecting consistent information from all applicants.
-We regret that after the 2020 grant deadline we will be unable to respond to requests received by mail.
-Should a grant request be successfully approved, grantees will be notified by mail and a check will be issued on or before December 31st of that year.
+Effective January 2021, the Foundation will no longer accept paper applications and has moved to an online application process.
+We are establishing this process via our website to ensure that we collect consistent information from all applicants.
+Follow the link below and submit your application with accurate information and provide all the required appendices.
+Should a grant request be successfully approved, grantees will be notified by mail, and awards will be issued on or before December 31st of that year.

 Please note that the Foundation generally accepts only one application per grantee per year.
 Organizations receiving multi-year pledge funds are only eligible to apply for new funding in the grant cycle following receipt of their final installment payment.
 Organizations that receive multi-year grants are required to submit an interim grant report every year that they receive funding on the date listed in their grant funding letter.